webextensions/node-editorconfig/README.md

 # node-editorconfig
-Automatically add .editorconfig for Node JS projects
+A generic .editorconfig for Node JS projects